allangagnon/AngularJS_Samples/README.md

 On the RaphaelJS Clock and a angular free running clock with the connections to the clock hands.

+The angularjs sample code is from a very good book I am reading called "ng-book The complete book on AngularJS".

 Should be able to just download the applicaion and run Clock.html in WebStorm or any browser.

 More to come....